akash3317/neural-storyteller/README.md

 <img src="https://github.com/ryankiros/neural-storyteller/blob/master/images/ex1.jpg" height="220px" align="left">
 *We were barely able to catch the breeze at the beach , and it felt as if someone stepped out of my mind .
 She was in love with him for the first time in months , so she had no intention of escaping .
 The sun had risen from the ocean , making her feel more alive than normal .
 She 's beautiful , but the truth is that I do n't know what to do .
 The sun was just starting to fade away , leaving people scattered around the Atlantic Ocean .
 I d seen the men in his life , who guided me at the beach once more .*

-[Samim](http://samim.io/) has made an awesome blog post with lots of results [here](https://medium.com/@samim/generating-stories-about-images-d163ba41e4ed).
+[Samim](http://samim.io/) has made an awesome blog post with many of results [here](https://medium.com/@samim/generating-stories-about-images-d163ba41e4ed).

 Some more results from an older model trained on Adventure books can be found [here](http://www.cs.toronto.edu/~rkiros/adv_L.html).